 \subsection{Structural Causal Models}

-The structural causal model (SCM) considers the formulation of a causal story.
-Assume that we have a set of variables $X_1, X_2...X_i$, each variable is a vertex of a causal graph (i.e. a DAG describes causal relations of variables).
-Then those variables could be written as the outcome of a function:
+The structural causal model (SCM) considers the formulation of a causality style.
+Assume that we have a set of variables $X_1, X_2,...,X_n$, each variable is a vertex of a causal graph (i.e., a DAG describes causal relations of variables).
+Then, those variables could be written as the outcome of a function:

-where $pa_i$ indicates parents of $X_i$ in the causal graph and $U_i$ refers to unmeasured factors such as noise.
-The deterministic function gives a mathematical form of the effect of direct causes of $X_i$ on variable $X_i$.
-Using the graphical causal model and SCM language, we can express joint distributions as follow:
+where $\textbf{PA}_i$ indicates the parents of $X_i$ in the causal graph, and $U_i$ refers to unmeasured factors such as noise.
+The deterministic function gives a mathematical form of the effect of direct causes of $X_i$ on the variable $X_i$.
+Using the graphical causal model and SCM language, we can express joint distributions as follows:

 Eq. \ref{decomposition} is called a product decomposition of the joint distributions.
 After the decomposition and graphical modeling, the causal relations and effects of a dataset can be represented as the causal graph and the joint distribution.